 Founded by John Kovacs, the distillery also makes sweet liqueurs, or dulces as he calls them, that are created from the cactus moonshine.
-He already has plans underway to release many more boozy small-batch projects, including a gin made with the berries from ashe junipers (the tree, commonly called cedar in Texas, that gets Austinites’ allergies flaring every winter) and brandies featuring Fredericksburg peaches, Medina apples and San Antonio plums.
+He already has plans underway to release many more boozy small-batch projects, including a gin made with the berries from ash junipers (which is the longer name for cedar, the tree that gets Austinites’ allergies flaring every winter) and brandies featuring Fredericksburg peaches, Medina apples and San Antonio plums.
 Most will only be available at the distillery’s tasting room.

 “We keep it all Texas, best we can,” Kovacs says.